zpscott/dagger/users-guide.md

 *   Those declared by `@Provides` methods within a `@Module` referenced directly by `@Component.modules` or transitively via `@Module.includes`
-*   Any type with an `@Inject` constructor that is unscoped or has a `@Scope` annotation that matches the component's
+*   Any type with an `@Inject` constructor that is unscoped or has a `@Scope` annotation that matches one of the component's scopes
 *   The [component provision methods][Component#provision-methods] of the [component dependencies][Component#dependencies]
 *   The component itself